8 Best Solar Backpacks in 2023

 - No battery bank included.

-XTPower Hiking Solar Backpack with Removable 7 Wall Solar Panel
+7. XTPower Hiking Large Solar Backpack With Flexible Solar Panel

 About the Product

 The XTPower Hiking offers decent power output.
-It is lightweight, efficient, flexible, and pretty durable.
+It is lightweight, efficient, comes with a flexible solar panel, and is pretty durable.

-Of course, even with this low power output, the XTPower Hiking still does its job effectively when there is enough solar energy.
+Of course, even with this low power output, this solar charger backpack still does its job effectively when there is enough solar energy.
 Plus, the efficiency is pretty high; the monocrystalline cells offer a power transfer of up to 22% – above average.
 Nonetheless, you may want to consider other options if your region does not get sufficient sunlight.

-The XTPower Hiking weighs only 1.8 pounds – one of the lightest solar backpacks in our review.
+This large solar backpack weighs only 1.8 pounds – one of the lightest solar backpacks in our review.
 Only the ECEEN Anti-Theft and the ECEEN Foldable weigh less.
-Beyond the lightness, you get 46L of bag space.
-Only the ECEEN External Frame Hiking has more space.
+Beyond the lightness, you get 46L.
+Only the ECEEN Hiking has more space.

-With the space in the XTPower Hiking, you can pack various devices and items simultaneously.
+With the space in this backpack, you can carry various devices and items simultaneously.
 Then you even get a laptop compartment that can hold laptops with sizes up to 17 inches.

 The XTPower Hiking is padded in various spots for comfort.
-Then it features shoulder straps and a hip belt that improve comfort and help keep the bag stable while you move.
+Then it features shoulder straps and a hip belt that improve comfort and help keep it stable while you move.

-Made from Nylon, the XTPower Hiking offers some real resistance to rip and tears.
+Made from Nylon, this bag offers some real resistance to rip and tears.
 But beyond that, the nylon fabric is decently water-resistant.

 Overall, the XTPower Hiking is a top product.
 But it would have been even better if it came with a battery bank.

-- The bag size is one of the highest we reviewed – only the ECEEN External Frame Hiking trumps its size.
+- The size is one of the highest we reviewed – only the ECEEN Hiking trumps its size.

 - You get to remove the PV panel readily.